jc65536/ocaml_gram/README.txt

 2. opam switch create .

+3. Select YES for create as a new package.

 3. It will say failed to create switch and ask you if you want to clean up.
    Select NO.